oser520/ud/fswd/proj1/README.md

   searches should be faster, assuming the same database file is used.
 * Error messages are directed to standard error, and logging is directed to standard output.
+* There is one default movie which is found, but does not have a URL for a poster and results in an error message.
+The movie is there as an example of how an error is treated.

 [1]: http://www.omdbapi.com/
 [2]: https://www.youtube.com/